TaxoPress/TaxoPress/readme.txt

 6. If you have a term called “WordPress”, the Auto Links feature will find any instances of “WordPress” in your content and add a link to the archive page for that tag.

 == Changelog ==

+v3.11.0- 2023-10-25
+* Feature: Added AI to the TaxoPress plugin, #1810
+* Update: Combine “Settings” and “License” into a single menu, #1856
+* Fixed: Merge feature deleting terms when using same terms in all input, #1904
+* Update: Update sidebar banner, #1905
+* Changes: Move Dandelion and OpenCalais to Pro, #1887
+* Update: Add OL/LI option to Terms Display Format, #1860
+* Fixed: Terms not displayed when using DESC ordering with numerical terms, #1859
+* Update: TaxoPress PRO ES-FR-IT Translation updates September 2023, #1855
+* Update: TaxoPress FREE Translation updates September 2023, #1854

 v3.10.2- 2023-09-26
 * Fixed: Auto Link issue with non english contents after v3.10.1 update, #1848